-LinkedIn now also offers the chance for users to add a cover photo so that you can further represent your personal brand.
-If you don’t have any suitable photos of yourself for this, a good option is to use a stock image, or to create your own on the free image editing site Canva.
+LinkedIn also offers the chance for users to add a cover photo so that you can further represent your personal brand.
+If you don’t have any suitable photos of yourself for this, a good option is to use a stock image or create your own on the free image editing site Canva.
 Here’s a useful article with some good ideas for LinkedIn cover photos.

 The ‘summary’ section of your profile is an excellent place to explain: